GULF ISLANDS HONEYMOON AND ROMANTIC GETAWAY

 Don't miss the 10-kilometre hike up and down The Bluffs on Galiano Island.
 From the ridge on top, gaze at the same panorama of islands and waterways admired by Coast Salish Nation aboriginals, hundreds of years ago.

-Saturna's 497-metre-high Mt.
-Warburton offers equally splendid eye candy (and feral goats!).
+The 400-metre-high Mt.
+Warburton, on Saturna Island, offers equally splendid eye candy (and feral goats!).
 A hike along the beach at Saturna's East Point reveals petroglyphs and honeycomb weathering.
 One hole, eroded into the sandstone, resembles an open whale's mouth.
 Great photo-op!

-In Salt Spring's Ruckle Provincial Park, you'll feel like Hansel and Gretel in a primordial forest, dwarfed by western red cedars the height of four telephone poles, and surrounded by a sea of ferns, in a dozen shades of green.
+In Ruckle Provincial Park, on Salt Spring Island, you'll feel like Hansel and Gretel in a primordial forest, dwarfed by western red cedars the height of four telephone poles, and surrounded by a sea of ferns, in a dozen shades of green.

 TRAVEL INFORMATION